Java Web Start : Java Glossary

 Server Prerequisites just a vanilla HTTP server to serve web pages and jar files.
 So no special server side code is needed. requires *.jnlp files be served with application/x-java-jnlp-file MIME type.
 Ideally you also install the JNLP protocol to serve jar changes more efficiently, though it is not necessary. just a vanilla HTTP server to serve web pages and exe files.
 So no special server side code is needed.

 Ease of Writing Must be designed as an Applet from the start.
-You can turn any ordinary application into a JAWS one by adding *.jnlp file and perhaps an installer class.
+You can turn any ordinary application into a JWS one by adding *.jnlp file and perhaps an installer class.
 Requires an install script for the installer and an expensive install bundler.

 User Comfort